top of page

 Humanity in Action

-It is a place where global issues meet grounded insight.
-Through firsthand experience, interviewing and connecting with professionals in the field, and backed by methodical research, I deliver thoughtful reporting on global affairs.
-Together, we’ll break down complex crises to their historical roots while integrating modern developments.
+Through firsthand experience, interviews with professionals in the field, and methodical research, this platform delivers thoughtful reporting on global affairs.
+Together, we'll break down complex crises to their historical roots and connect them to modern-day developments.
 A specific spotlight is cast on the humanitarian organisations working tirelessly behind the scenes, pushing back against conflict and rebuilding where it's needed most.

 If you’ve ever wondered how to make sense of global conflict or wanted to help but were not sure of how, this is where we begin!